turbot/powerpipe-docs/docs/run/index.md

 ## Selecting a database

 Most public mods are written without specifying a `database` on each query.
 As a result, all queries in the mod run against the 'active' database.
 For Steampipe, the active database is `postgres://steampipe@localhost:9193/steampipe`, thus Powerpipe will run against a local Steampipe instance.
-For Powerpipe, it's `duckdb:~/.tailpipe/data/default/tailpipe.db`.
+For Tailpipe, it's `duckdb:~/.tailpipe/data/default/tailpipe.db`.
-`

 Some mods allow you to [set the database via a variable](/docs/build/mod-database).
 In this case, you can pass the connection to the variable when you run a powerpipe command:

 ```bash